michaelolof/typescript-mix/README.md

 ## Why I wrote yet another Mixin Library.

 The mixin pattern is somewhat a popular pattern amongst JavaScript/TypeScript devs as it gives the power of "mixin in" additional functionality to a class.
-The official way of using mixins as declared by Microsoft in TypeScript can be really verbose and downright unreadable.
+The official way of using mixins as declared by Microsoft in TypeScript can be really verbose to downright unreadable.

 ## How to use

+### The 'use' decorator

-Program to an interface.
+#### Program to an interface.

 ```
 interface Buyer {